 The Pool is located in Bermondsey just off Tower Bridge Road .
 It's a wonderfully vibrant area with a real community spirit and a diverse range of cultures, (including a frankly supreme Lebanese grocers).
 Every Friday there's an infamous antiques market nearby and there are a large number of quality local restaurants to grace with your stomach's company.

 In recent years developers have been moving in and building a raft of upmarket dwellings, so, alongside the more traditional feel, the area is starting to benefit from an influx of trendy gastronomic bars and fancy cafes.
 In summary, the area has a really friendly and eclectic feel.

 Within 10 minutes walk you can find yourself at Tower Bridge, with its large selection of restaurants, bars and hotels.
-And if you fancy a longer stroll you can head to London Bridge to sample the delights of the Bermondsey market, more restaurants, the Vinopolis wine-tasting emporium, Globe Theatre and Tate Modern.
+And if you fancy a longer stroll you can head to London Bridge to sample the delights of Borough Market, more restaurants, the Vinopolis wine-tasting emporium, Globe Theatre and Tate Modern.

 In addition to the many activities on offer and the large selection of restaurants and bars catering to palette and thirst, there's also a good and varied range of hotels.
 Read on for details, my friends...

 The Globe Theatre is a faithful reconstruction of the open-air playhouse, designed in 1599, where Shakespeare plied his trade and for which he wrote many of his greatest plays.
 You can sit in the gallery or stand in the yard - just as audiences would have done some 400 years ago.

 Expore all nine decks of Europe's only surviving big gun battleship from WWII.
 HMS Belfast was launched in 1938, saw active service in World War II and was decommissioned in 1965.
 HMS Belfast has been a floating museum since 1971.